davidZakaria/English-Platform-/README.md

 **Mrs. Georgette Youssef**
 English Supervisor Teacher | Saint Fatima Language School
-20+ Years of Teaching Excellence
+30 Years of Teaching Excellence | 3,200+ Students Mentored

 Built with ❤️ for my students and the future of English education in Egypt